benory/1520s-project-website/index.markdown

 {% include_relative styles-local.html %}
 {% include_relative scripts-local.html %}

-The 1520s Project is an open-source repository of more than <span id="roundwork-count"></span> scores of European polyphonic music, ca. 1510–1540.
+The 1520s Project is an open-source repository of <span id="roundwork-count"></span> scores of European polyphonic music, ca. 1510–1540.
 It seeks to address how, when, and where a radically new style of polyphonic music emerged in the 1520s.
 Read [about the project](about) or [browse the project's scores](browse). <br><br>

 <input type="text" id="input" placeholder="Search the project"><span onclick="UserSearch()" class="button" id="inputbutton">Enter</span>